prettymuchbryce/blockchainparser/README.md

-### here be dragons
-### this is a work in progress
--
--
--
--
--
--
--
--
--
--
--
--
--
--
--
--
 >Parse the bitcoin blockchain into a postgresql database.

+##Work in progress
+This tool is not complete, and is still a work in progress.

 ####Description
-This program uses the Bitcoin QT .dat file format to parse the blockchain into a postgresql database for easier querying.
-This pogram parses Transactions, and Blocks into four postgresql tables called transactions, blocks, inputs, and outputs.
+This program uses the Bitcoin .dat file format to parse the blockchain into a postgresql database for easier querying.
+This program parses Transactions, and Blocks into four postgresql tables called transactions, blocks, inputs, and outputs.

 This program parses binary files on your harddrive.
 It won't auto-update, or be aware of new incoming transactions.
 You will have to re-run the program once those blocks have been added to your .dat files.
 In other words, this is for historical (non-realtime) data only.